Don't Be a Fool | 12 Ways to Stop Being Foolish

 •• A prudent man, by contrast, overlooks an insult or offense.
 As Proverbs 19:11 says, “It is to one’s glory to overlook an offense.”
 So many broken relationships would never have been broken if the parties involved had simply been willing to overlook an offense.

-•• So don’t be a fool and tolerate, even justify, your “Irish temper”.
+•• (4) Stop being a fool if you find yourself tolerating, even justifying, your “Irish temper”.
 Left unchecked, it will devour you!

 Proverbs 13:20 He who walks with the wise grows wise, but a companion of fools suffers harm.